hucklesberries/PumpHouseBoss/README.md

 # sysmon-ph: ESPHome Pumphouse Monitor

-A professional ESPHome-based system for monitoring and managing a pumphouse using ESP32-S3.
-Features modular configuration, robust automation, and comprehensive documentation for collaborative development.
+A professional ESPHome-based system for monitoring and managing a commerecial or residential pumphouse or water distribution/filtration system.

+> **⚠️ _This project is currently under active development and is _not_ ready for practical deployment.
+Use at your own risk!_ ⚠️**

-## Features
+## Product Features
 - Monitors water flow and detects anomalies
-- Controls solenoids to manage water flow
+- Controls solenoids to manage water flow and prevent water loss from water-line breaks and leaks
+- Built-in integration with ESPHome Applications (i.e. Home Assistant)
+- Can sends alerts through integrated sofware (i.e. Home Assistant)

+## Firmware Features
 - Modular YAML for hardware components
 - Pinout maps for ESP32S3, ST7789 display, and Pico-LCD hardware for easy wiring and troubleshooting
 - 24-target Makefile for build, upload, logging, cleaning, docs